 - This story is part of a bigger story about the death, burial and resurrection of Jesus.
 A simple way to tell the story is to open plastic Easter Eggs one at a time.
 Each egg reveals something about the story.
-If you are telling stories about the death, burial and resurrection over a few weeks, why not try repeating this method every week.
+If you tell stories about the death, burial and resurrection over a few weeks, you might try repeating this method weekly.
 The children will really know the story after this!
 Click here to learn how to do it.

 - Make a “fan” and remember the rooster crowing after Peter’s 3rd betrayal statement.
 Glue feathers on a paper plate, fold the plate in half, and attach a craft stick.
 Write: “Don’t betray Jesus” on the fan.

 Other Stories about the Death, Burial and Resurrection of Jesus:

 - The Trial of Jesus

 Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.

 - Colouring page and worksheets about the Sanhedrin, Herod and Pilate (Calvary Curriculum)

 - Colouring page and worksheets about Pilate and the road to the cross (Calvary Curriculum)

 - Video: “The Trial of Jesus-His Blood Be On Us” by Messages of Christ.
 Youtube video 4 minutes and 20 seconds in length.
 Excellent video explaining the sybolism of the blood of Christ.

 ©Mission Bible Class 2011-2022 Copies may be made for personal and ministry purposes only.
 Not to be sold or profited from in any way. www.missionbibleclass.org